bedrockio/bedrock-core/services/web/src/docs/GETTING_STARTED.md

 curl -H 'Authorization: Bearer <token>' <API_URL>/
 ```

+_When receiving a 401 status code, the client should clear any stored JWT tokens - this will enable authentication reset and expiry behavior_

 ### Requests

 A pragmatic RESTful style is enforced on all API calls.
 GET requests are only used to obtain objects.